Andy Lee

 Bio

-Andy Lee, a six-time national champion and three-time national coach of the year, enters his fifth season as head coach of the Northwest Florida State College softball program.
+Andy Lee, a six-time national champion and three-time national coach of the year, enters his sixth season as head coach of the Northwest Florida State College softball program.

 In his first year, Lee led the program to a 27-8 record before having the season shutdown due to the COVID-19 pandemic.
 At the time the season ended, the Raiders led the NJCAA in doubles, triples, extra base hits, total bases, and sacrifice flies.
 The team ranked second in runs, RBIs, and walks, fourth in stolen bases and fifth in home runs.
 The squad was also a success in the classroom posting a 3.59 team GPA.